sqids/sqids-spec/README.md

 [![Github Actions](https://img.shields.io/github/actions/workflow/status/sqids/sqids/tests.yml?style=flat-square)](https://github.com/sqids/sqids/actions)

-> 🏗️ This is still a work in progress.
-Do not use in production.

 This is the main repository for Sqids specification.
 It is meant to be the guide for future ports of different languages.

 **The code is optimized for readability and clarity**; _individual implementations should optimize for performance as needed_.